Luochenghuang/metabox/README.rst

 Key features of `metabox` include:

-- A `rcwa` solver, derived from Shane Colburn's rcwa_tf[1], for direct computation of meta-atoms' diffraction efficiency.
+- A `rcwa` solver, derived from rcwa_tf[1], for direct computation of meta-atoms' diffraction efficiency.
 - A built-in `raster` module for parameterizing meta-atoms' features.
 - An easy-to-use sampling system for features, which can train a metamodel to replace the `rcwa` solver, thus significantly speeding up simulations and optimization processes.
 - A module for sequential optics to model light propagation through the optical system.